-Between February 10, 2023 and February 17, 2023, the California Department of Food and Agriculture (CDFA) confirmed the presence of the causative bacterial agent of the citrus disease huanglongbing (HLB) in citrus tree tissue and the insect vector Asian citrus psyllid (ACP), Diaphorina citri Kuwayama.
-Citrus tree tissues and insect vectors were collected in the cities and communities of San Diego in San Diego County.
+On March 17, 2023, the California Department of Food and Agriculture (CDFA) confirmed the presence of the causative bacterial agent of the citrus disease huanglongbing (HLB) in citrus tree tissue and the insect vector Asian citrus psyllid (ACP), Diaphorina citri Kuwayama.
+Citrus tree tissues and insect vectors were collected in the city and community of San Diego in San Diego County.
 HLB is a devastating disease of citrus and is spread through feeding action by populations of ACP.
 HLB/ACP present a significant, clear, and imminent threat to California's commercial citrus production, residential citrus plantings, natural resources, and economy.
 Unless emergency action is taken to disrupt the ACP life cycles, there is high potential for sudden future detections in San Diego County.